danieljpalmer/llm-analyst/README.md

 relevance deploy
 ```

+`relevance deploy` will deploy the chains in this repo into hosted APIs that the frontend chain client can run.
+Note, you will have to add your LLM (such as Open AI) key into Relevance - you can run `relevance keys` to bring up the page to do this.

-Add your Relevance region and project to the `demo-config.ts` file to power the frontend chain client.
+Also add your Relevance region and project to the `demo-config.ts` file to power the frontend chain client.

 ```
 export const REGION = '';